Time is essential to celestial navigation in its present form.

 in Greenwich to solve the problem of finding Longitude at sea.

 The Greenwich astronomers first started to elaborate the following idea:

 if an accurate catalogue of the positions of the stars and the Moon could

-used to determine the Greenwich Time at the moment of the observation.
-So,
+the Greenwich Time at the moment of the observation could be determined.

-the Moon's motion could be used as a natural clock to "measure" Greenwich
+So, the Moon's motion would be used as a natural clock to "measure" Greenwich

 This means of finding Longitude was known as the Lunar Distance Method.